textileio/powergate/fpa/Design.md

 ![FPA Design](https://user-images.githubusercontent.com/6136245/76028631-c7d61400-5f11-11ea-8234-c0cd143a142b.png)

-The picture has an advanced scenario where different _FastAPI_ instances are wired to different _Scheduler_ instances.
+The picture has an advanced scenario where different _Powergate_ instances are wired to different _Scheduler_ instances.
 Component names prefixed with * don't exist but are mentioned as possible implementations of existing interfaces.

-A _Scheduler_ instance receives tasks from _FastAPI_ instances to store a _Cid_ with a particular _CidConfig_ (e.g: only in hot layer, only in cold layer, in hot and cold layer only in 1 miner, etc).
+A _Scheduler_ instance receives tasks from _Powergate_ instances to store a _Cid_ with a particular _CidConfig_ (e.g: only in hot layer, only in cold layer, in hot and cold layer only in 1 miner, etc).

 Each task is transformed into a _Job_ since it's execution should be async.
 This _Job_ state changes when the _Scheduler_ delegates work to the _Hot Layer_ and _Cold Layer_ configuration.
-The _FastAPI_ cant _watch_ for changes in existing _Jobs_ to keep track of what's happening with a particular ongoing Cid configuration that was pushed.
+The _Powergate_ cant _watch_ for changes in existing _Jobs_ to keep track of what's happening with a particular ongoing Cid configuration that was pushed.

 ## Components
 The following sections give a more detailed description of each component and interface in the diagram.

 ### Manager
-This component is responsible for creating _FastAPI_ instances.
+This component is responsible for creating _Powergate_ instances.
 On every creation, an _auth-token_ is created, which is mapped to that instance.
-The client uses this _auth-token_ in each request in the API so that the _Manager_ can redirect the action to its corresponding _FastAPI_ instance.
-The _auth-token_ to _FastAPI_ mapping is controlled by the _Auth_ component.
+The client uses this _auth-token_ in each request in the API so that the _Manager_ can redirect the action to its corresponding _Powergate_ instance.
+The _auth-token_ to _Powergate_ mapping is controlled by the _Auth_ component.
 Any further improvement regarding _auth-token_ permissions, invalidations, creating multiple ones, etc. should evolve in the _Auth_ component.

-The _Manager_ uses a _WalletManager_ to generate a new account for a newly created _FastAPI_ instance.
-The current _WalletModule_ implementation of _WalletManager_ supports using a _master-addr_ to automatically send configured funds to every newly created wallet address, mostly interested in making _FastAPI_ have enough funds to be usable.
+The _Manager_ uses a _WalletManager_ to generate a new account for a newly created _Powergate_ instance.
+The current _WalletModule_ implementation of _WalletManager_ supports using a _master-addr_ to automatically send configured funds to every newly created wallet address, mostly interested in making _Powergate_ have enough funds to be usable.

-### FastAPI
+### Powergate
-_FastAPI_ is a concrete instance of the FPA.
+_Powergate_ is a concrete instance of the FPA.
 It deals with managing the following data:
 - _Wallet Addr_ owned by the instance, and it's balance information.
 - _CidConfigurations_, which represents the desired state for a particular Cid to be stored.
 - _CidInformation_ which represents the current storing state for a particular stored Cid.

 Each action of storing a new _Cid_ with a particular desired _CidConfiguration_ is pushed to the _Scheduler_, and a _JobID_ is returned to keep track of that async work.
-The _FastAPI_ subscribes to the _Scheduler_ to watch for state changes of that _Job_.
+The _Powergate_ subscribes to the _Scheduler_ to watch for state changes of that _Job_.

 ### Scheduler

-A _Scheduler_ is a component that _FastAPI_ instances pushes new _CidConfigurations_ enforced for a _Cid_.
+A _Scheduler_ is a component that _Powergate_ instances pushes new _CidConfigurations_ enforced for a _Cid_.
 These _CidConfigurations_ contain information about how to store that _Cid_ in the _Hot Layer_ and _Cold Layer_.

 The _Scheduler_ doesn't know about the particular implementations of _Hot Layer_ or _Cold Layer_, only relies on interfaces: